Valentin-Kaiser/go-dbase/README.md

 Since these files are almost always used on Windows platforms the default encoding is from Windows-1250 to UTF8 but a universal encoder will be provided for other code pages.
 # Features

-This project is an extended clone of the [go-foxpro-dbf](https://github.com/SebastiaanKlippert/go-foxpro-dbf) package from [Sebastiaan Klippert](https://github.com/SebastiaanKlippert).

-There are several similar packages like the go-foxpro-dbf package but they are not suited for our use case, this package implemented:
+There are several similar packages like the [go-foxpro-dbf](https://github.com/SebastiaanKlippert/go-foxpro-dbf) package but they are not suited for our use case, this package implemented:

 * Support for FPT (memo) files
 * Full support for Windows-1250 encoding to UTF8